danburzo/toolbox/README.md

 * [Awesome public datasets](https://github.com/caesar0301/awesome-public-datasets)
 * [Natural Earth Vector](https://github.com/nvkelso/natural-earth-vector) - A global, public domain map dataset available at three scales and featuring tightly integrated vector and raster data.
+* [countries](https://github.com/mledoze/countries) - World countries in JSON, CSV and XML.
+* [corpora](https://github.com/dariusk/corpora) - A collection of small corpuses of interesting data for the creation of bots and similar stuff.

 # APIs

 * [Wordnik](http://developer.wordnik.com/) - The Wordnik API lets you request definitions, example sentences, spelling suggestions, related words like synonyms and antonyms, phrases containing a given word, word autocompletion, random words, words of the day, and much more.
+* [Echo Nest](http://developer.echonest.com/) - The Echo Nest offers an incredible array of music data and services for developers to build amazing apps and experiences.
+*